abhialag/iiscdlfa_kaggle_grp4/README.md

 Mini Project Notebook: Irrelevant/inappropriate Questions Classification using Deep Neural Networks.
 Learning Objectives
-At the end of the mini-hackathon, you will be able to :

-perform data preprocessing/preprocess the text represent the text/words using the pretrained word embeddings - Word2Vec/Glove build the deep neural networks to classify the questions as Irrelevant/inappropriate or not Dataset
+Dataset
 The challenge in this competition is to predict whether a question asked on a well known public forum/platform is irrelevant/inappropriate or not.